abigailhartless/ahartles-tswd-portfolio-templates/critique-by-design.md

 The visualization left a lot to be desired, as the bright blue made it harder to see the text, the data was in a table, and then lots of White, or blue space, was taken up by a graphic of coffee cups, which was cute, but did not contribute to the story of the table or to the overall article.

 ## Step three: Sketch a solution
+Here are my two initial hand sketches, which I presented to my group members for interviews.

 ## Step four: Test the solution